namtoki/English/wordlist.md

 interior:                           The interior of this house resembles our old house.
 invade:                             In ancient times when armies invaded other lands, they showed no mercy toward the native people.
 invention:                          Most people associate Edison with the electrical inventions.
+invest:                             Nowadays, major companies are afraid to invest in new business ventures.
+investigate:                        The police are investigating the cause of the explosion and the possibility of a link to terror group.
+investigation:                      The investigation revealed that he was innocent and saved his reputation.
 investment:                         Frankly, I think this investment has weakened the company.
-jewelry:                            He deceived wealthy women and sold them expensive jewelry. kneel*:                             All the crew knelt down and prayed for a safe voyage.
+jewelry:                            He deceived wealthy women and sold them expensive jewelry.
+kidnap:                             The missing teenager was not kidnapped but willingly ran away from home with her boyfriend. kneel*:                             All the crew knelt down and prayed for a safe voyage.
 knight:                             The knight and his horse wondered over the meadow in the heavy mist.
 lace:                               She decorated the table in the living room with lace.